 If your business is regulated — for example, if you are an accountant, solicitor or financial intermediary — your stationery may also be required to carry additional regulatory statements.

 You must have signs showing any trading name and details of the business ownership — the requirements are the same as for your stationery (see 18).
 Business premises include any premises from which you carry on business (except for an address that is primarily living accommodation) and, if you are a limited company, your registered office address (even if it’s only an accommodation address or the place where you live) and any address (other than your registered office) where you keep your statutory registers or any other records required under the Companies Act (called a ‘single alternative inspection place’ or SAIL in the rules).

 There is an exemption from all these rules if your company has always been dormant – nothing has gone through its books – and there are special rules if the company becomes insolvent.

 Various legal issues often arise when you start a business.
 For example:

-Talking through your plans with an experienced advisor will help you identify the major areas to address.
+Talking through your plans with an experienced adviser will help you identify the major areas to address.